-- Surface layer of actual experiences inside and outside the group. - Latent layer (transference) in which participants may resonate with what is happening from an (unconscious) other experience or feeling towards the movement action. - Projective layer whereby primitive fantasies and objects relations manifest. - Body layer with the physical expression referring to body image perhaps. - Primordial layer of universal symbols manifested as archetypes (Jung)
+- Surface layer of actual experiences inside and outside the group. - Latent layer (transference) in which participants may resonate with what is happening from another experience or feeling towards the movement action. - Projective layer whereby primitive fantasies and objects relations manifest. - Body layer with the physical expression referring to body image perhaps. - Primordial layer of universal symbols manifested as archetypes (Jung)

-Processing
+14 Processing

-- Verbal reflection on movement material as in individual therapy. - Encourage less verbal clients to speak/ manage verbally effusive ones. - Group dynamics present in verbal processing and group movement. - Focus on group themes where possible, careful not to judge/interpret. - Confidentiality of members' history is essential.
+- Verbal reflection on movement material - Encourage less verbal clients to speak/ manage verbally effusive ones. - Group dynamics present in verbal processing - Focus on group themes where possible - Confidentiality of members' history is essential.

-Group cohesion
+15 Group cohesion

-The development of a "we" feeling nurturing clarity in movement about "me"- "you - "we".
+The development of a "we" feeling nurturing clarity in movement about "me"- "you - "we". through: